truemogician/Logitech-GHUB-Key-Combination/README.md

 + ### **Best Practices** :book:
   To keep your spellbook clean and avoid unexpected hiccups, it's wise to adhere to the following standards:

   1. ***No Duplicate Buttons in Combination*** :x:
     Obviously, you can't press a button that's already being pressed - it's like trying to high-five yourself.
-So, such events are a no-go in the realm of real applications.
+So, such events are a no-go in the realm of real applications, and the framework will warn you with a message in the console of Logitech GHUB's script editor (using the API function `OutputLogMessage`) if you believe in the impossible.

   2. ***Avoid Registering the Same Combination Multiple Times*** :x:
     If you're caught in a time loop and register a combination multiple times, only the latest incantation will take effect.
 The others shall remain in the mists of history.
+However, to remind you of such mishaps, the framework is thoughtful enough to warn you with details in the console, so **remember to check the console** to avoid any confusion.

   3. ***Exercise Caution with Pressed Events for Non-Leaf Combinations*** :heavy_exclamation_mark:
     Non-leaf combinations can potentially have pressed events, but beware.
-Since the framework can't predict if more buttons will join the party when the registered combination is pressed, the pressed event will always ignite, even if you're merely performing a combination that serves as its precursor.
+Since the framework can't predict if more buttons will join the party when the registered combination is pressed, the pressed event will always ignite, even if it's actually the prefix of what you intended to trigger.

   4. ***Prefer Registering Released-Only Events When Possible*** :heavy_check_mark:
     As hinted earlier, released-only events are the agile acrobats of the framework.
-If you don't require the initial button press, they offer more flexibility.
-So, if you can do without the "press", it's always wiser to go for the "release-only" option.
+If your action doesn't require holding for special effects or continuous triggering, it's always wiser to go for the "release-only" option.

 + ### **Globals** :globe_with_meridians:
   1. #### ***Action***
       This is a treasure trove of actions bestowed upon us by the G-series Lua API.
 Each action comes with its own introduction, conveniently written as comments, and their functions are usually self-evident from their names.
 In most cases, users can employ the provided register methods without delving into the nitty-gritty details.

   2. #### ***Button***
       Behold, the esteemed collection of mouse buttons.
 In the intricate GHUB API, mouse buttons are assigned cryptic integers, making them hard to remember.
 Here, each button is graced with a name that carries meaning, making registration a breeze.
 It's like giving your mouse buttons name tags at a party - they become far easier to recognize.

   3. #### ***Settings***
       Within this domain, there are two paramount settings that command your attention:

       - **Mouse Model**